Locate a grave MUSEUM OF THE FALLEN

 Vanished Worlds

-The world's first communist superpower, dissolved by a stroke of the pen after 69 years and a failed coup.
+The world's first communist superpower, born by treaty in 1922 and dissolved by Mikhail Gorbachev's stroke of the pen in December 1991 — 69 years undone by a failed coup.

 1922 CE died 1991 CE · 69 years